dabnciencias/dabnciencias.github.io/_portfolio/portfolio-2.md

 ---
-title: "Inner product and orthogonal bases"
+title: "Induced Norm and Orthonormal Bases"
-excerpt: "Video introducing the inner product as an operation which solves the problem of &quot;finding coefficients&quot; in a simple and scalable manner through the use of orthogonal (finite) bases; this result, in turn, allows us to interpret give the inner product its usual geometric interpretation.
-(Currently in production in collaboration with [Animathica](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA); the script and animation code can be found in [this repository](https://github.com/animathica/alganim).)"
+excerpt: "Video which introduces the notion of norm and its relationship with inner products, as well as that of orthonormal bases, which simplify the solution to the &quot;finding coefficients&quot; problem even further.
+(Currently in production in collaboration with [Animathica](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA); the video script and animation code can be found in [this repository](https://github.com/animathica/alganim/tree/main/2).)"
 collection: portfolio
 ---

-This video will be published in [Animathica's YouTube channel](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA) near the end of October!
+This video will be published in [Animathica's YouTube channel](https://www.youtube.com/channel/UCzkyH2bxpesubzc87VxqDiA) in the upcoming months.